HansaDR/windows-on-digitalocean/README.md

 ## Overview

 This guide provides a step-by-step process for installing Windows on a DigitalOcean droplet.
-This process involves using a `.gz` file containing the Windows image and writing it to the droplet's disk.
+This process involves using a file containing the Windows image and writing it to the droplet's disk.
 This guide is for educational purposes only.
 I am not responsible for any data loss or other issues that may arise from following these instructions.

 -----